digital-solver/portfolio-website/README.md

 Other Skills:

+- Strong problem-solving abilities
+- Proficiency in version control with Git
 - Proficiency in JS testing libraries such as Jest, with experience in unit and integration testing, ensuring code reliability and maintainability
-- Strong problem-solving abilities, and the ability to debug and troubleshoot code efficiently
+- Ability to debug and troubleshoot code efficiently
-- Proficiency in version control with Git
 - Experience with hosting and deployment, including knowledge of various hosting platforms
 - A passion for staying up-to-date with the latest front-end technologies and industry best practices